 This is another one that caught my attention.
 Did the seller even know photos were being taken for the MLS distribution?
 How much extra effort would it have taken for the agent, even if the seller is not home, to take magnets off the refrigerator, all the pots, pans, bags of goodies, and pretty much everything else off the counter tops, refrigerator, stove, and oven?
 In less than 5 minutes, the agent could have removed everything that is distracting attention from what is really important, taken their photos, and put everything back in place.
 And what about the discoloration of the cabinet doors above the stove?
-Chances are, 30 seconds with a bit of grease remover or cleanser could have given those doors an easy face lift as well!
+Chances are, 30 seconds with a bit of grease remover or cleanser in the best commercial cleaning traditions could have given those doors an easy face lift as well!

 This has to be the epitome of lazy!
 This photo was taken from the inside of a car (notice the rear view mirror), and doesn't even really have the house in the picture.
 There are two garages and some open field!
 Yes, it was winter, and no doubt cold, and while I'll admit to having taken a few exterior photos from my car...(NEVER for MLS photos...only for my own record keeping and reminders!)...they don't include the rear view mirror, nor do they include a time or date stamp on them!